Chirbirita/chill-corner/README.md

 * When the timer ends, you will be notified with a sound or message, and you can wrap up your work or take a break before starting another session.

+## License

+This project is licensed under the MIT license.
+See the LICENSE file for details.